Women on Royal Geographical Society-supported Expeditions, 1913-1970

 Drawing on these original findings, and on the extensive literatures around feminist historical geography, feminist epistemologies, the historiography of geographical thought and practice, as well as the recent literature on mobilities, this thesis investigates how women negotiated the networks in, around, and beyond the RGS to gain support for their expeditionary work.
 In particular, it highlights the importance of women-focused networks and familial-social networks for gaining this support.
 It also uses their participation in and embodied experiences of RGS-supported expeditions, including their expeditionary (im)mobilities and expeditionary relationships, to complicate existing understandings of expeditions as a male-dominated space, form, and practice of geographical knowledge production, thereby investigating the relationships between gender, subjectivity, and expeditionary knowledge production.
 Finally, it considers the dissemination and reception of their expeditionary knowledges within the spaces of the RGS.

 Sarah presented on her research at the Revealing Lives: Women in Science 1830-2000 conference in 2014, organised by the Women In Science Research Network.
-Her presentation may be viewed online.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.